gilbmporto/Decentralized-Lottery-Frontend/README.md

 # Decentralized Lottery (Front-end)

-Hi there, this is the front-end which is powered by the Ethereum Testnet Goerli.
+Hi there, this is the front-end of the Decentralized Lottery App which is powered by the Ethereum Testnet Goerli.

 In order to interact with this app, you need to have a metamask account.